List of Farid Gabteni’s quotes

 Islâm, the most driving force for theism, is not getting any weaker but it is rather developing and progressing throughout the world; its influence continues to extend to all nations in their ethnic, social and cultural diversities.
 It would be irresponsible to ignore Islâm and minimize its scope, dangerously leaving free rein to ultra-traditionalism and its ideological and practical deviations which are totally contrary to the original Message of Islâm.
 (Farid Gabteni)

-Truth is a sharp blade, and he who speaks of it is a fool.
-For many, it is heavy, embarrassing, it raises a frown or sticks in the throat.
-No matter who pronounces the word, the wise man knows that anything might follow.
+Truth is a sharp blade; he who speaks of it is deemed mad.
+For many, it is heavy and unsettling—it provokes a frown or catches in the throat.
+No matter who utters it, the wise grasp it in its entirety.
 (Farid Gabteni)

 I learnt yesterday to be today, I pray today that you will be tomorrow; simply Human.
 (Farid Gabteni)

-In my translation of the Qurân, I have made every effort to exploit the riches of old, classical and modern French, with the aim of creating a literal translation of the source text; the use of a dictionary is highly recommended for those French speakers who wish to dig deeper into the sense of the words used in Quranic language.
+For my translation of the Qurân, I consistently endeavor to draw upon old, classical, and modern French to render the source text with strict literalness; the use of dictionaries is therefore recommended for the Francophones who seek to penetrate and grasp the deeper meaning of the words employed in the Quranic language.
 (Farid Gabteni)

-Etymologically, in the Arabic language, Islâm (الإسلام) means Pacification: the action of pacifying, establishing, re-establishing and maintaining peace; the submission to God through peace.
-Islâm is the activation of peace (al-silm, al-salâm, السّلم السّلام): he who submits to God gets pacified (yuslim, يسلم), he banishes troubles from his mind, the rebellious streaks within him and around him; he is pacified, Muslim (muslim, مسلم), and pacifist (mussâlim, مسالم): he yearns for peace, safety and tranquillity; he is not in favour or involved in troubles and rebellion; as a result, he acquires a peaceful (salîm, سليم), healthy and saintly heart, in peace with God and His Creation.
+Etymologically, in Arabic, Islâm (الإسلام) signifies Pacification: the act of pacifying, establishing, restoring, and maintaining peace; submission to God through peace.
+Islâm is the actualization of peace (al-silm, al-salâm, السّلم السّلام): he who submits to God pacifies himself (yuslim, يسلم), brings an end to the disturbances of his mind, and the movements of revolt within him and around him; he is pacified—a Muslim (muslim, مسلم)—and a pacifist (mussâlim, مسالم): he aspires to serenity, surety, and tranquillity; he is neither inclined toward nor engaged in turmoil and rebellion; consequently, he acquires a peaceful (salîm, سليم) heart, healthy and saintly, in peace with God and His Creation.
 (Farid Gabteni)

-(…) This day I have Completed on you your creance (religion) and I have Perfected on you My Grace, and I have Approved for you the Pacification (Islâm), creditor (religiosity) (…) (Qurân / Chapter 5, verse 3).
-This verse is the last to have been revealed, the final point of the Revelation.
-Islâm, the last religion to be revealed, was complete and approved as such from that day.
-Any addition subsequent to this revelation has been the result of many circumstances of the history of Muslims and cannot be considered as being part of the canon of Islâm.
-To say the opposite is to state that the Religion was not complemented at the revelation of this verse, contrary to what it claims.
+(…) This day I have Complemented for you your creance (religion) and Perfected upon you My Grace, and I have Approved for you the Pacification (Islâm), creditor (religiosity) (…) (Qurân / Chapter 5, verse 3).
+This verse is the last to have been revealed, the closing point of the Revelation.
+Islâm, the first and last revealed religion, was from that day complete and approved as such.
+Any addition subsequent to this revelation stems from the various circumstances of Muslim history, and cannot be regarded as part of the canon of Islâm.
+To maintain the opposite is to assert that the Religion was not complemented at the revelation of this verse, in contradiction to what the verse itself affirms.
 (Farid Gabteni)

 Study the past and the present, learn through science and knowledge, watch the sky, the celestial bodies, the earth, the sea, life, death, everything small and large.
 Then, you will know, you will know Him, you will then be able to testify that there is no god but God, and you will know how and why to live.
 (Farid Gabteni)

-Religion of the good and beautiful work, of the middle way, of moderation, Islâm is the religion of science and the knowledge of God through His Creation.
-One of the elements, and not the least, that distinguishes the Qurân from earlier revelations is its insistence on the notions of science and knowledge.
-By the way, the first word of the Revelation to Muhammad was: Iqra’!
+A religion grounded in righteous and beautiful deed, in the middle way and in moderation, Islâm is the religion of science and of the knowledge of God through His Creation.
+One of the elements—and not the least—that distinguishes the Qurân from earlier revelations is its sustained emphasis on science and knowledge.
+Indeed, the very first word revealed to Muhammad was: Iqra’!
 (Read!).
 (Farid Gabteni)

 Continuous reading and study, Faith and permanent practice of the Remembrance of God, constant good intention, right action and ceaseless charity are the stuff of a useful life and cure all ills.
 (Farid Gabteni)